pgroonga/pgroonga.github.io/tutorial/index.md

 ## Next step

 Now, you knew all PGroonga features!
-If you want to understand each feature, see [reference manual](../reference/) for each feature.
+If you want to understand each feature, see [reference manual][reference] for each feature.

-[How to](../how-to/) may help you to use PGroonga for specific situation.
+[How to][how-to] may help you to use PGroonga for specific situation.

-If you get a problem or want to share your useful information, please contact [PGroonga community](../community/).
+If you get a problem or want to share your useful information, please contact [PGroonga community][community].

+[install]:../install/

+[reference]:../reference/

+[how-to]:../how-to/

+[how-to-auto-complete]:../how-to/auto-complete.html

+[community]:../community/